atreyasha/dotfiles/develop.md

     spacemacs etc.

-3.  work on update script which updates all submodules to latest upstream commits, and also updates misc. code bases such as melpa, vim, etc.
+3.  work on update script which updates all submodules to latest upstream commits (git submodule update --init --recursive --remote), and also updates misc. code bases such as melpa, vim, etc.

 4.  keep gnupg, ssh, neomutt and other directories in a private stow repo